 I’m not sure how eliminating a function that is entwined with every aspect of our biology can lead to increased well-being, but I can’t help but notice that the list of benefits for menstrual suppression: less pain with monthly bleeding, less heavy bleeding, fewer PMS and perimenopausal symptoms, are all naturally handled by Artemisia and her many sisters.

-So for those you wanting to reconnect with this amazing plant ally here is a recipe for my favourite dreaming elixir.
-Ideally it begins with a tincture which utilizes all parts (& powers) of the plant from root to leaf to flower to seed.
-Once the tincture is ready (6 weeks) you will add a decoction of the roots (which is responsible for this elixir’s emerald colour).
+So for those wishing to reconnect with this amazing plant ally here is a recipe for my favourite dreaming elixir.
+Ideally, it begins with a tincture that utilizes all parts (& powers) of the plant from root to leaf to flower to seed.
+Once the tincture is ready (6 weeks) you will add a decoction of the roots which is responsible for this elixir’s emerald colour (which sadly will eventually fade).
 While flowering tops are considered best for potency, you can also use the first tender spring leaves- just let them wilt a couple of days before using them.

 After letting this tincture sit for six weeks, you will strain off the plant material, add in your root decoction, then mix with honey.
 I don’t know about you but I love the sweet sensuality of honey during my bedtime rituals!